 “22 000 impressions per image” and “your website had 20 returning visitors yesterday”, are phrases you’ll hear flying around meetings with your digital agency/communications company…the only problem is: What do they mean?

 The average consumer is often confronted with online jargon on their favourite social media platforms as well with people hashtagging everything they post e.g. #lovinglife #fitness #selfie.
-Don’t fret, here is a list of 8 common online phrases with an easy guide which will have you engaged in your next meeting.
+Don’t fret, here is a list of 8 common online phrases with an easy guide that will have you engaged in your next meeting.

 Commonly known as a view/ad view.
 Impressions are used to measure how many times someone views your ad, post or image.
 Your consultant will say: “your post had 22 000 impressions on the first day”.
 This means that your post was viewed 22 000 times.
-It is a good way of quantifying return on investment.
+It is a good way of quantifying the return on investment.

 - Is your content/message relevant?